 After a leisurely breakfast you can leave on your own schedule.

-- This tour is rated easy to moderate because of rolling country roads and some climbs, a few of which are steep.
+- This tour is rated easy to moderate because of rolling country roads and some climbs.

-- Your accommodations will be in excellent B&Bs or equivalent hotels due to availability.
+- Your accommodations will be in excellent B&B's or equivalent hotels due to availability.
 After booking accommodations, we can furnish links.
-Your package includes five full breakfasts, a lunch and two dinners.
+Your package includes five full breakfasts and two dinners.
 You will have arrival orientation, comprehensive route instructions, supporting maps, and emergency support.

-- This tour can be booked between March 30 and October 31 and is generally scheduled to start Sunday evening and end Friday morning; however other start and end days are workable as well, but at certain times of the seasons and on most weekends, room accommodations can be difficult and can carry a premium.
+- This tour can be booked to start the first Sunday in April and to end by the last Friday in October and is generally scheduled to start Sunday evening and end Friday morning; however other start and end days are workable as well, but during certain times of the seasons, particularly the fall foliage season and on most weekends, room accommodations can be difficult and can carry a premium.
 With adequate lead time, these can often be overcome.

 - This tour can be extended one or two days to allow more biking.
 If this is of interest, please contact us to discuss options.